mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 tunneling an UDP packet"}

-{{datagram-example}} illustrates how a UDP packet is tunneled using the datagram mode.
+{{datagram-example}} illustrates how an UDP packet is tunneled using the datagram mode.
 The main advantage of the datagram mode is that it supports IP and any protocol above the network layer.
 Any IP packet can be transported